koenrane/KR-new-site/content/2019-review-rewrite-seeking-power-is-often-robustly.md

-For the 2019 LessWrong review, I've completely rewritten my post [_Seeking Power is Often Robustly Instrumental in MDPs_](/seeking-power-is-often-convergently-instrumental-in-mdps).
+For the 2019 LessWrong review, I've rewritten my post [_Seeking Power is Often Robustly Instrumental in MDPs_](/seeking-power-is-often-convergently-instrumental-in-mdps).
 The post explains the key insights of [my theorems on power-seeking and instrumental convergence / robust instrumentality](https://arxiv.org/abs/1912.01683).
-The new version is more substantial, more nuanced, and better motivated, without sacrificing the broad accessibility or the cute drawings of the original.
+The new version is more substantial, more nuanced, and better motivated - without sacrificing the broad accessibility or the cute drawings of the original.

 > [!thanks]
 > Big thanks to `diffractor`, Emma Fickel, Vanessa Kosoy, Steve Omohundro, Neale Ratzlaff, and Mark Xu for reading / giving feedback on this new version.